The Wrexham to Bidston railway

 Hawarden

-60046 of Cardiff Canton depot heads downhill into Hawarden (pronounced Harden) station from the Buckley direction on 17th April 1998.
+60046 'William Wilberforce' of Cardiff Canton depot heads downhill into Hawarden (pronounced Harden) station from the Buckley direction on 17th April 1998.
 The gradients from Shotton up to the summit at Buckley are even more fearsome than from the Wrexham side with two long stretches of 1 in 53 either side of Hawarden.
-It is for this reason that Diesel Multiple Units used on the passenger service must always have two power cars.
-For freight services the heavier loads are generally into Dee Marsh which is with the gradient, rather than against it.
+It is for this reason that Diesel Multiple Units used on the passenger service always had to have two power cars.

 Next page: Shotton